-- More compact and complete neighbourhoods have decreased energy demands. - Mixed-use development, providing access to daily needs amenities. - Connectivity of transit and active transportation infrastructure. - Location of new growth in core and urban areas with limited growth in suburban and rural areas.
+- More compact, complete, and connected neighbourhoods with access to shopping, work, school, and recreation have decreased energy demands. - Mixed-use development (i.e. residential and commercial), providing access to daily needs amenities. - Connectivity of transit and active transportation infrastructure. - Location of new growth in core and urban areas with limited growth in suburban and rural areas.